How to Install WordPress Manually – The Famous 5 Minute Install

 Anyone can learn how to install WordPress all by themselves.
 In fact, in theory the process is so simple, it’s become known as the famous five minute install.
 And yet, for most users, especially novices, it usually ends up taking a bit longer than that.

 Installing WordPress manually and getting your site up and running can actually be a pleasant and quick experience – provided you have proper guidance.
-And that’s precisely what we intend to provide today.
+And that’s precisely what we intend to provide today, step by step.

 Now sit back, relax and let’s get started.